gravito-framework/gravito/docs/en/guide/plugin-development.md

 }
 ```

-### Interacting with Orbits
+### Interacting with Kinetic Modules

 Satellites often need access to database or authentication.
-These are provided by Orbits and injected into the Request Context:
+These are provided by Kinetic Modules and injected into the Request Context:

 ```typescript
 // user-satellite.ts